wso2/docs-mi/en/docs/learn/integration-tutorials/exposing-several-services-as-a-single-service.md

-# How to expose several services as a single service
+# How to Expose Several Services as a Single Service

 ## What you'll build